 Image from Bandra Born

-Drill or no drill, there is a cultural electricity that keeps Bandra awake at night and Bandra Born is a sincere love letter from a man to his neighbourhood, to capture exactly that.
+Drill or no drill, there is an electricity that keeps the neighbourhood awake at night.
+Bandra Born is a sincere love letter from a man to his neighbourhood, to capture exactly that.

 Luxebook Recommends: Marrow Chilli Cheese Toast & Cheesecake with Mulberry Compote.